Liubar: History

 According to historical and archaeological data, Liubar is the possible location of the ancient Ruthenian city of Bolokhov.
 In the 13th century, the Bolokhov land was devastated by the military campaigns of Daniel of Galicia as well as Mongol raids.

 In the 14th century, Lithuanian prince Lubart built a fortress on the Sluch River, which was named in his honour.
 Since 1387, the location belonged to the Grand Duchy of Lithuania.
-After 1569, the settlement, known in Polish as Lubartów, was divided between the Kyiv and Volhynian Voivodeship of the Crown of Poland.
-At the time, it was controlled by prince Constantine Ostrozky and received Magdeburg rights.
-Since 1623, Liubar belonged to the Polish Lubomirski family.
+After 1569, the settlement, known in Polish as Lubartów, was divided between the Kyiv and Volhynian Voivodeship within the Lesser Poland Province of the Kingdom of Poland.
+At the time, it was controlled by prince Konstanty Wasyl Ostrogski and received Magdeburg rights.
+It was a royal town of Poland, and afterwards a private town after it was granted to the Lubomirski family in 1623.
+In 1630, Stanisław Lubomirski erected the Dominican Church of St. Michael.
+Later on, the town passed to the Walewski and Wodzicki families.

 A Jewish community lived in Liubar for centuries.
 A wooden synagogue was erected in 1491.
 It was destroyed during pogroms perpetrated by the Cossacks in the middle of the 17th century.

 In 1660, the Battle of Liubar took place between Polish-Tatar and Muscovite-Cossack forces.
+In 1775, the 10th Foot Grenadier Regiment of the Polish Crown Army was formed and stationed in Lubar, but was relocated to Kamieniec Podolski the following year.
+Cossacks destroyed the church, which was eventually rebuilt by Franciszek Ferdynant Lubomirski in the 18th century.
 In 1792, during the Polish-Russian War, the Battle of Boruszkowce took place near the town.